carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 tags: ["Curriculum", "Publishing"]
 ---

-In this post, co-authored by members of the Code Refinery project and The Carpentries Curriculum Team, we discuss the current state and potential future applications of the Citation File Format (CFF) for open source lesson projects.
+In this post, co-authored by members of the CodeRefinery project and The Carpentries Curriculum Team, we discuss the current state and potential future applications of the Citation File Format (CFF) for open source lesson projects.
 The post concludes with a set of recommendations for what information should be captured in a `CITATION.cff` and how.

 ## What is the Citation File Format (CFF)?